kleinschmidt/animorph/README.md

 These all (except the sphere/geon functions) use the __global__ `shape_params` variable, so be sure this is set the way you want if you're going to use lower-level drawing functions directly.

+# Contributors

+Shimon Edelman wrote the original OpenGL code, which Rajeev Raizada initially adapted for Matlab.
+Dave Kleinschmidt further adapted and wrote the high-level interfaces.